mbaroncini/wp-climatechange/README.md

-# Wordpress greencharts
+# Wordpress Greencharts

-This Wordpress plugin allows you to easily add interactive chart shortcodes to your website, using data from the global-warming.org API and the ChartJs library.
+This Wordpress plugin allows you to easily add interactive charts to your website, using data from the global-warming.org API and the ChartJs library.
 The plugin has built-in mechanisms such as server cache, lazy load and client cache, which work together to reduce the CO2 emissions caused by internet/hardware usage per chart view.

 ## Installation